MFA in Film

-The course of study at our film school includes two years of creative workshops and related courses, followed by one-to-three years of thesis and Research Arts work.
+The course of study at our film school includes two years of creative workshops and related courses, followed by one-to-two years of thesis and Research Arts work.
 Students are immersed in the principles and working methods of a variety of genres and dramatic forms.
 Through multiple exercises and short film and script projects (both short and feature-length), they are encouraged to explore their understanding of the medium, with the ultimate goal of establishing each student’s personal voice.

 Students in the Creative Producing MFA concentration share the first-year curriculum and some of the second-year electives.
 In bringing these programs together, the faculty actively encourages the development of professional collaborations that last throughout film school and beyond, and fosters the environment of mutual support that we have believe is essential to the creation of film.

 The Film MFA Program in Creative Producing is a three-year program that takes advantage of Columbia’s unique geography at the center of the independent film world, with the mission of creating the next generation of producers.